 Lower Blood Pressure

 There aren't any human studies showing that short water fasts between 2-3 days can affect blood pressure.
-However, research has shown that longer versions of these fasts can help lower blood pressure.
+However, research has shown that longer versions of water fasts can help lower blood pressure.

-In one study, over 80% of people who stuck to their regimen for 14 days saw their blood pressure go down to healthy levels.
+The question "does water fasting lower blood pressure?" arises from one study, where over 80% of people who stuck to their regimen for 14 days saw their blood pressure go down to healthy levels.
 Another study saw 90% of participants with reduced high blood pressure after fasting for 10-11 days.